The Scaling Decision Log

 Most African scaling ventures arrive at their first institutional funding round with boards that are either absent or cosmetic - a small number of co-founders plus a single investor representative, with minimal formal governance around financial oversight, strategic review, or founder accountability.
 This structure works well enough when the venture is small and fast-moving and the founding team is aligned.
 It becomes a structural liability as the venture grows.

 The first governance restructure is not a compliance exercise.
 It is the moment at which the venture acquires the institutional architecture to manage growth that exceeds what founders can personally supervise.
 A board with genuinely independent members - people with sector experience and no financial stake in particular decisions - can challenge strategic assumptions, question unit economics, and provide a check on founder blind spots no investor-only board can provide.
-Dash and 54gene both exhibited governance architectures that could not catch or correct the strategic errors that preceded their failures.
+Dash and 54gene's trajectories both exhibited governance architectures that could not catch or correct the strategic errors that preceded their failures.

 The specific challenge in the African context is finding genuinely independent board members with relevant experience.
 The pool of experienced operators who can function as effective independent directors - rather than advisors, cheerleaders, or soft challenge - is small, and demand consistently exceeds supply.
 Endeavor Kenya's network has been one of the more effective vehicles for connecting scaling founders to board members with genuine sector depth.